-Lackawanna College reserves the right to determine which College officials have a legitimate educational interest in being informed about studentrelated incidents that fall under this Policy, pursuant to FERPA.
+Lackawanna College reserves the right to determine which Lackawanna College officials have a legitimate educational interest in being informed about incidents that fall under this Policy, pursuant to the Family Educational Rights and Privacy Act (FERPA).

-Only a small group of officials who need to know will typically be told about the Complaint.
-Information will be shared as necessary with Investigators, Decision-makers, Appeal Decision-makers, witnesses, the Parties, and the Parties' Advisors.
-The circle of people with this knowledge will be kept as tight as possible to preserve the Parties' rights and privacy, and release is governed by the institution's unauthorized disclosure policy.
+Only a small group of officials who need to know will typically be told about the complaint, including but not limited to: Division of Student Engagement, Lackawanna College Public Safety, and the Behavioral Intervention Team.
+Information will be shared as necessary with Investigators, Decision-makers, witnesses, and the parties.
+The circle of people with this knowledge will be kept as tight as possible to preserve the parties' rights and privacy.

+Lackawanna College may contact parents/guardians of students to inform them of situations in which there is a significant and articulable health and/or safety risk but will usually consult with the student first before doing so.
 Lackawanna College community encourages the reporting of misconduct and crimes by Complainants and witnesses.
-Sometimes, Complainants or witnesses are hesitant to give Notice to Lackawanna College officials or participate in resolution processes because they fear that they themselves may be in violation of certain policies, such as underage drinking or use of illicit drugs at the time of the incident.
+Sometimes, Complainants or witnesses are hesitant to give notice to Lackawanna College officials or participate in resolution processes because they fear that they themselves may be in violation of certain policies, such as underage drinking or use of illicit drugs at the time of the incident.
 Respondents may hesitate to be forthcoming during the process for the same reasons.

-It is in the best interests of the College community that the Complainants choose to give Notice of misconduct to Lackawanna College officials, that witnesses come forward to share what they know, and that all Parties be forthcoming during the process.
+It is in the best interests of the College community that the Complainants choose to give notice of misconduct to Lackawanna College officials, that witnesses come forward to share what they know, and that all Parties be forthcoming during the process.

-To encourage reporting and participation in the process, Lackawanna College maintains a Policy of offering Parties and witnesses amnesty from minor policy violations, such as underage alcohol consumption or the use of illicit drugs, related to the incident.
+To encourage reporting and participation in the process, Lackawanna College maintains a policy of offering parties and witnesses amnesty from minor policy violations, such as underage alcohol consumption or the use of illicit drugs, related to the incident.
 Granting amnesty is a discretionary decision made by the College, and amnesty does not apply to more serious allegations, such as physical abuse of another or illicit drug distribution.